tungtobe/nervosnetwork-gitcoin/README.md

 A link to the Nervos explorer for the successful Force bridge transaction.
 This can be found on Force Bridge under History→Succeed. https://explorer.nervos.org/aggron/transaction/0x920f61013c7b333372d85d7447b351ff5fb190dcb07e546cb86907d5c995f7d8

+## Gitcoin9

+The Ethereum address that you've used for your Layer 2 account (in text format).
+0x90157b275a18394611B847E87531cfE3185ecd86

+The Nervos Layer 1 address that you passed to withdraw command (in text format). ckt1qyqvedmtjtm9utq09x5pmrxpss0c8dr7w89qgdckzt